-"Create multiple streams of income," said Michel Valbrun, founder of the Valbrun Consulting Group.
+"Create multiple streams of income," said Michel Valbrun, CPA and financial expert.
 "Sometimes you have to bite the bullet and just pick up another job.
 I wouldn’t recommend picking up any job, but find a job that may be complementary to your business.
 For example, if you are a financial planner, picking up a tax job on the side is worth considering."

 Not only will working in a complementary position help shore up your finances in a tight spot, but it will contribute to your personal and professional growth as an expert in your industry.
 Besides, it never hurts to pad the resume when you're trying to sell your freelance services to new clients.